jchatel/quickmail-next-docs/campaigns/automate-starting-leads-with-triggers.md

 - **If you have more leads to contact** → Add them to the campaign and they will start based on your trigger settings.

 - **If you don't have new leads right now** → You can safely ignore this message.
 It is not an error — it just means your campaign is running as expected with the leads already added.

+**FAQ: I would like to setup Buckets & Schedules**

+Buckets and Schedules have been replaced by Triggers and are no longer available.

+If your account still uses Buckets, it has been grandfathered into the legacy system.
+Because Buckets are not compatible with the automation of the new interface, you may see the following error when trying to access the Automation page:

+_"This account uses buckets which is incompatible with automation.
+Contact support."_

+If you encounter this error, please contact our support team by clicking the chatbot in the lower-right corner of your QuickMail account, then select Escalate to a Human.
+We'll be happy to help resolve the issue.